MyselfRoshan/LinuxDebian/README.md

 $ sudo nano /etc/network/interfaces
 ```

-- Copy and paste the following text at the end of the file and replace ESSID with your `wifi name` and PASSWORD with your `wifi password`
+- Copy and paste the following text at the end of the file and replace ESSID with your **'wifi name'** and PASSWORD with your **'wifi password'**

 ```nano
 # my wifi device